jerous86/nimqt/README.md

 ## Documentation
 A more elaborate usage of nimqt can be found in `examples/text_view.nim` which has a lot of comments on the usage.

+Not all methods are available yet due to nim's restriction on recursive module imports.
+See in the <a href="#generating-bindings">Generating bindings</a> section below.
+A temporary fix is to write the bindings manually after having imported all necessary modules.

 ### Minimal example
 Here we show the minimal code necessary to show a Qt widget.